 Lotta Volkova is one of the key figures behind Vetements’ rapid climb through the ranks of Paris's fashion establishment.
-As the in-house stylist for Vetements and Balenciaga, her aesthetic, which takes style cues from post-Soviet street culture, alt-punk and fetishism, has proved to be one of the most influential in recent seasons.
+As the in-house stylist for Vetements and former stylist for Balenciaga, her aesthetic, which takes style cues from post-Soviet street culture, alt-punk and fetishism, has proved to be one of the most influential in recent seasons.

 Volkova was born in Novosibirsk, Russia when the country was still part of the Soviet Union.
 Raised by a naval captain father who would bring her presents from around the globe, Volkova was exposed to foreign cultures from an early age and dressed in clothing from Germany and Japan.